j-hagenah/j-hagenah.github.io/_pages/about.md

 I am a researcher in Artificial Intelligence in Medicine with strong interests in Medical Image and Signal Analysis, Medical Robotics, Personalized Medicine and Healthcare in Ressource-Constrained Settings.
 Currently, I am a postdoctral researcher at the University of Oxford in the [Computational Health Informatics](https://eng.ox.ac.uk/chi/) Lab of Prof. David Clifton.

 Before that, I worked at the University of Lübeck in the [Institute for Robotics and Cognitive Systems](https://www.rob.uni-luebeck.de/index.php?id=267) where I pursued my doctoral degree under the supervision of Prof. Floris Ernst.
+My thesis was awarded the "Fokusfinder Preis 2022" from the [Initiative Bildverarbeitung e.V.](https://www.initiative-bildverarbeitung.de/home/).
 I hold a Master of Science and a Bachelor of Science in Medical Engineering Science, both from the University of Lübeck, with a strong focus on applied mathematics and computer science.
 During my studies, I was intern at the [Xi'an Jiaotong University](http://en.xjtu.edu.cn) and at [Dräger](https://www.draeger.com/).

 I am a member of the young researchers board of the [Medical Imaging with Deep Learning Foundation (MIDL)](https://www.midl.io) and served in the organization committees of several MIDL events (Chair at [MIDL Winter Workshop 2021](https://www.midl.io/winter-workshop.html), Chair at [MIDL Doctoral Symposium 2021](https://2021.midl.io/doctoral-symposium.html), Social Chair and Virtual Arrangement Organizer at [MIDL 2021](https://2021.midl.io)).
 I am reviewing regularly for journals (e.g. Medical Image Analysis, The Lancet Digital Health, IJCARS, ...) and conferences (e.g. MIDL, IEEE BHI, BMT, CURAC, ...).